-The conception that the environmental problems facing humanity can be solved by informing and educating people to change their lifestyle and take a personal (economic) responsibility for the global problems, may be based on good intentions but unfortunately this conception is not only ineffective but also counterproductive since it has shifted the focus from, and delayed, the elimination of life-threatening systemic errors.
+The conception that the environmental problems facing humanity can be solved by informing and educating people to change their lifestyle and take a personal (economic) responsibility for the global problems, may be based on good intentions but unfortunately this conception is not only

 For example: they may taste better, and give a better conscience when eating them.
-They may even be better for health, but organically grown vegetables, which are always far more expensive than conventionally grown vegetables, have not succeeded in taking over the market.
+They may even be better for health, but organically grown vegetables, which are always far more expensive than conventionally grown vegetables, have not succeeded in the market.